Skip to content

 Dataset Settings

-You can configure the metadata, permission, and other properties of a dataset at any time.
+You can configure the metadata, permissions, and other properties of a dataset at any time.
+To make changes, click on the Settings action next to a dataset in the Datasets tab of your dashboard.

-To make changes, click on the "Settings" action next to a dataset in the "Datasets" tab of your dashboard.
-Editing these settings requires your account to have enough access rights and permissions.
+Editing these settings requires your account to have sufficient access rights and permissions.
 Read more about this.

-Data Tab
+Data Source Tab

-• Voxel Size: The physical size of a voxel in the configured unit, e.g., 11, 11, 24
+• Voxel Size: The physical size of a voxel in the configured unit (e.g., 11, 11, 24).

-• Unit: The unit of the voxel size.
+• Unit: The unit of the voxel size (e.g., nm).

-• Bounding Box: The position and extents of the dataset layer in voxel coordinates.
+• Bounding Box: The position and extents of the layer in voxel coordinates.
 The format is x, y, z, x_size,y_size, z_size or respectively min_x, min_y, min_z, (max_x - min_x), (max_y - min_y), (max_z - min_z).

-• Largest Segment ID: The highest ID that is currently used in a segmentation layer.
+• Largest Segment ID: (Segmentation layer only).
+The highest ID that is currently used in a segmentation layer.
 When a user wants to annotate a new segment and clicks "Create new Segment Id" in the toolbar, the new ID is generated by incrementing the currently known largest segment id.
 This value is stored per annotation and is based on the corresponding property of the underlying dataset layer.
 If the id is not known, the user cannot generate new segment ids.
 However, they can still change the currently active ID to arbitrary values.
 Also, they can enter a largest segment id for their annotation without having to edit the dataset's value here (which they might not have the permissions for).

-Dataset Editing: Data Tab
+Dataset Editing: Data Source Tab

 Sharing & Permissions Tab